MarwanRefaat/transcend/README.md

 The "Snippets" folder contains intial ideas for songs (lyrics, beats, riffs/melodies).
 The "Music" folder is for when you're building onto snippets or combinding multiple ideas.

+# Real-World Performances
+It would be remarkable if contributions made via URLs eventually made their way to IRL in the form of real-world concerts which would then be published to the GitHub and/or live-streamed.
+People contributing to the performance would get free perks and VIP access tickets as well as backstage passes etc.